aniveshsharma/School_Management_System/README.md

 efficiently handle a wide range of activities, making the process more manageable compared to manual record-keeping.
-Designed to cater to schools like "GYAN NIKETAN PUBLIC SCHOOL" in New Delhi, which accommodates over 10,000 students, around 50 teachers, and numerous administrative staffs, the software significantly simplifies the critical task of record management.
+Designed to cater to schools like "GYAN NIKETAN PUBLIC SCHOOL" in New Delhi, which accommodates over 10,000 students, around 50 teachers, and numerous administrative staff's, the software significantly simplifies the critical task of record management.
-Utilizing Java Swing for the frontend and MySQL for the backend, the system ensures both security and ease of use.
+Utilizing Java Swing for the front end and MySQL for the back end, the system ensures both security and ease of use.
 Java Swing is known for its robustness and simplicity, while MySQL provides a powerful platform for managing databases.
 The "School Management System" facilitates various tasks such as student admissions, teacher